3 min read

 Allergic diseases are on the rise all over the world.
-These include rhinitis, food allergies, drug allergies, and eczema.
-In collaboration with immunology and allergy specialist Dr. Adrian Wu 鄔揚源醫生, Healthy Matters is bringing you the ultimate guide to common allergies in Hong Kong.
+These include rhinitis, food allergies, drug allergies and eczema.
+In collaboration with immunology and allergy specialist Dr. Adrian Wu 鄔揚源醫生, Healthy Matters brings you the ultimate guide to common allergies in Hong Kong.

 Before we go into the allergy landscape in Hong Kong, let’s just step back for a minute and talk about allergies themselves.
 At their most basic, allergies are an immune reaction to a harmless food or substance.

 Allergies are common across the world and Hong Kong is no different.
 Allergies are more common in children as some people grow out of their allergies.
 A global study in 2002 found that roughly one in three children in Hong Kong suffer from asthma, allergic rhinitis and/or eczema.
 In another study, 42.9% of Hong Kong-born children were sensitive to environmental allergens.
 There is little research on the prevalence of food allergies in Hong Kong but one questionnaire amongst Hong Kong parents found that 8.1% of Hong Kong 2-7-year olds had experienced adverse food reactions – the most common reactions were to shellfish, milk and eggs.

 With our tight urban quarters, people in Hong Kong are more likely to suffer year-round from allergies rather than seasonal allergies such as hayfever.
 The most common symptoms of environmental allergens are rhinitis, asthma, and eczema.